-It may seem worrisome because sometimes they confuse it with a wart, a pre-cancerous growth of the skin or skin cancer.
+It may seem problematic because sometimes they confuse it with a wart, a pre-cancerous skin growth, or skin cancer.

-It is a flesh that grows on the skin.
-Some people believe that the appearance of this meatiness represents a danger to their health because they believe that they are cancerous but despite their appearance, they are not.
+It is the flesh that grows on the skin.
+Some people believe that the appearance of this meatiness represents a danger to their health because they think that they are cancerous, but despite their arrival, they are not.

 Some growths may have a warty surface, while others look like brown candle waxes on the skin.

-When they grow they begin as small, rough protuberances and then grow slowly.
+They begin as small, rough bumps and then grow slowly when they grow.

-Seborrheic Keratosis vary in color, some may be white or black, however, most are brown.
+Seborrheic Keratosis varies in color; some may be white or black.
+However, most are brown.

-You can find these harmless growths anywhere on the skin, except the palms of the hands and the soles of the feet.
-Very often, you will see them in the chest, back, head or neck.
+You can find these harmless growths anywhere on the skin, except on the palms of the hands and the soles of the feet.
+You will often see them in the chest, back, head or neck.

-It is possible to have only one of these growths, but most people develop several, it is important to note that they are not contagious.
+It is possible to have only one of these growths, but most people develop several; it is essential to note that they are not contagious.

 Seborrheic keratoses tend to: